hypervel/hypervel.org/docs/docs/queries.md

 ### Raw Methods

-Instead of using the `DB::raw` method, you may also use the following methods to insert a raw expression into various parts of your query. **Remember, Laravel Hyperf cannot guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.**
+Instead of using the `DB::raw` method, you may also use the following methods to insert a raw expression into various parts of your query. **Remember, Hypervel cannot guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.**

 #### `selectRaw`